Equalized Time Reversal Beamforming for Indoor Wireless Communications: Performance Analysis of Conventional TR and ETR

-We now introduce a parameter that will help to compare different scenarios (characterized by the channel model parameters) through a single metric.
+The usable power ratio is a parameter that will help to compare different scenarios (characterized by their channel models) through a single metric.
 From the received signal in (\ref{eq_trreceived2}), we know that the total received power with conventional TR is $P_{R} = P_S + P_{ISI}$.
-Note that, according to the probability of error (\ref{eq_pe1}), conventional TR performance is limited by the ratio between $P_S$ and $P_{ISI}$ when the received power is much stronger than the noise.
-Thus, we define the usable power ratio as $U \triangleq P_S/P_{ISI}$, which measures the fraction of the received power that can be effectively used at the detector and determines a lower bound to (\ref{eq_pe1}).
-Using the expressions for Model 1 and Model 2, the usable power ratio approximations are, respectively, where $C[l,n]$ is as given in (\ref{eq_ISIpower22}).
+Note that, according to the probability of error (\ref{eq_pe1}), conventional TR performance is limited by the ratio between $P_S$ and $P_{ISI}$ in the high SNR regime.
+Thus, the usable power ratio is defined as $U \triangleq P_S/P_{ISI}$, which measures the fraction of the received power that can be effectively used at the detector and determines a lower bound to (\ref{eq_pe1}).
+Using the expressions for Model 1 and Model 2, the usable power ratio approximations are given by (\ref{eq_UsablePower1}) and (\ref{eq_UsablePower2}), respectively.

 This particular parameter has no relevance for ETR, since we assume the equalizer completely eliminates ISI. { We analyze numerically the impact of propagation conditions (namely, parameters $T_s$, $\sigma$, and $L$) over $U$ in Section \ref{Results}.}